Jacob Meyers Preview, Player Props: Astros vs. Marlins

-On Tuesday, Jacob Meyers (.200 on-base percentage in past 10 games, 101 points below season-long percentage) and the Houston Astros play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
-First pitch is at 6:40 PM ET.
+The Houston Astros, including Jacob Meyers (.229 on-base percentage in past 10 games, 75 points below season-long percentage), battle starting pitcher Jesus Luzardo and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.

 Jacob Meyers Game Info & Props vs. the Marlins